thlaure/thlaure/README.md

 ### Hi there 👋, I am Thomas Laure!

 I'm a french fullstack web developer.
-I like to explore new technologies and develop software solutions and quick hacks.
+I like to explore new technologies, develop software solutions and quick hacks and I really love problem solving.

 In my free time, I love reading books, listening to podcasts about many subjects such as philosophy, nature, energy, environment, sustainable development, human societies, and many scientific topics🤓, and make a lot of surveillance about dev, tech in general, marketing, e-commerce, management, CSR (Corporate Social Responsibility) and many other professional skills.
-For my surveillance, I use [Feedly](https://feedly.com) a lot for sources, [Daily Dev](https://daily.dev/) for dev surveillance, and X to follow some personnalities.

-#### 🐱‍💻About me
+#### 🤠About me
 - 👨‍🎓Engineer degree in Computer Science at le CNAM (France)
 - 💻I daily use: VS Code, GNU/Linux, Git, MySQL, Docker, GitHub Copilot
 - 🧰With the following languages and frameworks: PHP, Symfony, API Platform, JavaScript, Node.js, Express, React, HTML and CSS